Living in Democratic Republic of Congo

 Accommodation and buying property

-The British Embassy cannot issue or renew a UK driving licence.
-Please contact the DVLA for information about renewing a licence or applying for a new licence.
+The British embassy cannot issue or renew a UK driving licence.
+Contact DVLA for information about UK driving licences.

-If you’re asked for a letter authenticating, certifying or validating your UK driver’s licence, you should contact your UK issuing office (eg the DVLA).
+If you’re asked for a letter authenticating, certifying or validating your UK driver’s licence, contact your UK-issuing office, for example, DVLA.

-If you wish to take your vehicle with you, see taking vehicles out of the UK )
+If you want to take your vehicle with you, see taking vehicles out of the UK.

 Disabled drivers

-If you have a UK Blue Badge and live in Democratic Republic of Congo, you must return it to the original UK issuing authority.
+If you have a UK Blue Badge and live in Democratic Republic of Congo, you must return it to the UK authority that issued it.

 Voting

-Only DRC citizens have the right to vote and foreigners do not have the right to vote.
-Voting generally takes place every four years.
+Only DRC citizens have the right to vote – foreigners do not have this right.
+Voting generally takes place every 4 years.

 Births, deaths, marriage and civil partnership